 [Section 23A inserted by No. 77 of 1987 s.
 3.]

 23B.
-Annual report
+Annual report of Board

 (1) The Board shall on or before 31 March in each year make and submit to the Minister an annual report of its proceedings for the preceding year ending on 31 December together with a copy of the financial statements and the auditor’s report.